 The Goodwood Festival of Speed is one of the world’s largest motoring events – combining the best of automotive design past and present, from supercars to steam engines.

-Taking place from 11th-13th July, Peugeot put together a spectacular line-up for this year’s Goodwood Festival of Speed, including on-stand surfing, dynamic car displays featuring the Onyx concept car, and a virtual motorshow where one lucky fan showed off their prized Peugeot to Goodwood’s 150,000 visitors.
+Last year's GFOS took place from 11th-13th July 2013, and Peugeot put together a spectacular line-up, including on-stand surfing, dynamic car displays featuring the Onyx concept car, and a virtual motorshow where one lucky fan showed off their prized Peugeot to Goodwood’s 150,000 visitors.

 The 2013 Goodwood Festival of Speed was the 20th anniversary of the event, and Peugeot, which sponsors the festival, showcased a host of world-firsts to celebrate.